-During this season, the entire town comes to life with decorations, lights, Santas on every corner (explain that to your kids), and tons of activities.
-Of course all the shops are decked out from top to bottom, including that always festive Good Things for All Seasons.
-One year they covered the entire storefront in tinsel.
-Just walking around Main Street is an activity in itself.
+During this season, the entire town comes to life with decorations, lights, Santas on every corner (explain that to your kids) and tons of activities.
+Of course all the shops are decked out from top to bottom with Christmas cheer, including that always festive Good Things for All Seasons where you can find any ornament — from golf clubs to barbecue sauce to dinosaurs.
+Each year, the shops along Main Street have a contest to see who can decorate the best, which means just walking around Main Street will get you in the Holiday Spirit.

-You’ll find another can’t miss activity at Vetro Glassblowing, where visitors get a chance to be part of the glassblowing process and make an actual ornament.
-And then there’s the North Pole Express which transforms the Grapevine Vintage Railroad into a train ride to the North Pole.
-Santa, elves, frosty chocolate snow milk.
-It’s fun for kids of all sizes (aka grown up too).
+The North Pole Express transforms the Grapevine Vintage Railroad into a train ride to the North Pole complete with a visit from Santa, singing with the elves and frosty chocolate snow milk.
+You can even wear your favorite Christmas pj’s!
+It’s fun for kids of all ages (and grown up too).